Maria E. Brennan, CAE

 As the public voice of WICT, Brennan is an experienced public speaker and advocate for both media industry and diversity issues.
 She is a frequently quoted expert on pay equity and work/life integration and has been published or featured in such magazines as Broadcasting & Cable, Working Mother, Association Trends, Selecta and Cablefax.

-Brennan is an award-winning writer, having received an EXCEL Award for her byline, "Hear Me Roar."
-She was elected to serve on the Women’s Leadership Board at Harvard University in 2007 and is a member of its strategic planning and communications board subcommittees.
-She is a charter member of the FCC’s Diversity Advisory Board where she is currently serving her sixth term.
-She is a coalition member of WIPP—Women Impacting Public Policy and a Commissioner for the Girl Scouts Healthy Media Council.
-In 2014, Brennan was recognized with a Vanguard Award by NCTA in recognition of her contributions to the cable industry’s innovation, growth, and progress.
+Brennan is an award-winning writer, having received an EXCEL Award for her byline, “Hear Me Roar.”
+She was elected to serve on the Women’s Leadership Board at Harvard University and is a member of its strategic planning and communications board subcommittees.
+She is a charter member of the FCC’s Diversity Advisory Board where she recently finished her seventh term.
+Maria is a coalition member of WIPP—Women Impacting Public Policy and a Commissioner for the Girl Scouts Healthy Media Council.
+Brennan was recognized with a Vanguard Award by NCTA—the Internet and Television Association in recognition of her contributions to the industry’s innovation, growth, and progress.
 In addition, she has been named among Cablefax’s list of Most Powerful Women in Cable annually since 2010.
-Brennan is a Certified Association Executive, an accreditation from the American Society of Association Executives, earned by only 5% of non-profit executives in the US.